DimGiagias/cs_student_copilot/README.md

 - **ScholarScout 🎓**
   - Uses the Semantic Scholar API to find relevant papers based on keywords, topics, or authors.
-  - Retrieves detailed abstracts and "TLDR" summaries for specific papers.
+  - Retrieves detailed abstracts and "TL;DR" summaries for specific papers.
   - Can download the PDF of any open-access paper directly to a local folder, automatically naming the file with the paper's title.

 ## Quick Start